SiaFoundation/siad/doc/Default Path.md

 ## Behaviour on download

+If the value of `disableDefaultPath` is `true` the `defaultPath` field is set to `""` and no content is served if the skyfile is accessed at its root path.
+ Instead, the content of the entire skyfile is downloaded as a zip.

+ If the value of `defaultPath` is `""` and `disableDefaultPath` is `false` we do a couple of checks:
+ - if the skyfile contains a single file we serve the content of that file
+ - if the skyfile contains more than one file and has an `index.html` file in its root directory, we serve that `index.html` file
+ - if neither is true we download the entire file in zip format

+ In all the above cases we serve the full metadata of the skyfile.

 ### Single file

 Since single file uploads ignore `defaultPath` and `disableDefaultPath` they will download their content directly.

-In case a `defaultPath` is set on a single file (e.g. via a modified portal that didn't do the normal checks) it will be ignored.
+In case a `defaultPath` is set on a single file it will be ignored.
 This is not a dedicated execution path, it's just a side effect of the way `ForPath` is implemented.

 ### Single file directory

-#### `defaultPath` is defined and not empty
+#### `defaultPath` is not empty

+If the `defaultPath` is set to a directory and not a file we return an error stating that skyfile has invalid `defaultPath` and the client should use a format to download the skyfile.

+Serve the content of the file to which the `defaultPath` points.

 The entire metadata of the skyfile is returned.

-If the `defaultPath` is set to a directory and not a file we return an error stating that skyfile has invalid `defaultPath` and the client should use a format to download the skyfile.

 #### `defaultPath` is empty and `disableDefaultPath` is `true`

+The content of the skyfile is returned in a zipped form.

 The entire metadata of the skyfile is returned.

-The content of the skyfile is returned in a zipped form.

 #### `defaultPath` is empty and `disableDefaultPath` is `false`

-Redirect the user to the same skylink with subpath pointing to the only file in the skylink.
+Serve the content of the only file in the skyfile, regardless of its name, type or location.

-The returned metadata will reflect only the path to which the user is redirected which in this case coincides with the entire metadata of the skyfile.
-Technically, `defaultPath` and `disableDefaultPath` fields are dropped but in this case they are empty/missing anyway, so there is no change.
+The entire metadata of the skyfile is returned.

 ### Multi file directory

+On success the entire metadata of the skyfile is returned.

 #### `defaultPath` is not empty

+If the `defaultPath` is set to a directory and not a file we return an error stating that skyfile has invalid `defaultPath` and the client should use a format to download the skyfile.

 ##### `defaultPath` exactly matches a file

-If the file which `defaultPath` matches doesn't end with `.html` or `.htm` we return an Error.
+If the file which `defaultPath` matches doesn't end with `.html` or `.htm` or the file is not in the root directory of the skyfile, we return an Error.

-We redirect (307) to the `defaultPath`.
+We serve the content of the file to which the `defaultPath` points.

 ##### `defaultPath` doesn't exactly match a file